WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Introduction

-In this work, we address the identified research gap by introducing WGAST, a weakly-supervised generative network designed for daily 10 m LST estimation via STF.
-WGAST represents a novel deep generative framework and, to the best of our knowledge, is the first non-linear end-to-end DL model that simultaneously fuses Terra MODIS, Landsat 8, and Sentinel-2 observations to produce daily LST estimates at a 10 m resolution.
+In this work, we address the identified research gap by introducing WGAST, a weakly-supervised generative network for daily 10 m LST estimation via STF.
+To the best of our knowledge, WGAST is the first non-linear end-to-end DL model that simultaneously fuses Terra MODIS, Landsat 8, and Sentinel-2 to produce daily 10 m LST.
 Our key contributions are summarized as follows: